 Donald Trump was elected in large part because of a backlash against this cavalier attitude.
 Yet as economists and business leaders have been sounding the alarm for months that their tax and trade policies will raise prices on American consumers, the Trump administration has responded almost exactly like Biden and his progressive allies did: Treasury Secretary Scott Bessent said inflation will be transitory.
 Federal Trade Commission Chairman Andrew Ferguson threatened to investigate companies for raising prices.
 President Trump himself said the economic pain his policies cause are "worth the price that must be paid."
-And now, he is pressuring Chairman Powell to cut interest rates.
+And now, he is pressuring for Chairman Powell to cut interest rates.

 It is no wonder that Republicans' approval ratings on the economy - which consistently outpaced those of their Democratic rivals throughout Trump's first term and the 2024 election - now trail them.
+If Trump insists on forcing his party to pursue a BBB that's as bad or worse than the one pursued by their predecessors, they should not be surprised when they receive a similar repudiation from voters.